DukeIsCreating/build-a-wheel/docs/index.md

 1. Repeat prior two steps for each corner, and repeat each corner again until tape is smooth on the print bed.
 1. Wrap edges around the bottom of the print bed.
 1. Secure the print bed into place.

+Even with the tape layer, removing prints can be a challenge.
+I recommend a good metal putty knife that can be used to get under the tape.
+Be careful when using it, though.

+If the tape leaves residue on the glass print bed and you are just planning to put another layer of tape down, you can save yourself some hassle and not worry about cleaning the residue.
+The next application of tape should remove it.

+When you do finally finish with the tape and are ready to clean the print bed, the gentlest cleaning method is to heat the bed to about 50C, and use a rag with white vinegar to wipe the residue off with a firm circular motion.

 ### Print Bed Leveling Tips